The Anniversary Reaction : Grieving Your Dog

 Over the period of the year, the severe pain does seem to diminish – nothing heals like time itself, it is said – and you may find, that although you will often think of your dog, that the depth of pain is not as intense, and you may not be thinking of him as often.
 However, this is not the same for all people, and in some cases, the pain of loss can go on for years.

 In some cases, we may feel that we are totally over the actual loss, and life has gone on, then some event may trigger the old pain, loss and tears which is totally unexpected.
 This happened to me a few years after my beloved Brady had left.
 The tears had long ago stopped - I could talk about him easily and smile and laugh about the things he used to do, and really believed that I had totally accepted his loss.
-I had kept his favourite toys and coming across them one day, decided it was time to let these be enjoyed by another dog, and decided to give them to my son for his dogs.
-As I handed them over, I said, ‘these really were Brady’s favourite toys’, and out of nowhere, 4 years later, the memory of his passing was like yesterday, and the tears just started - out of nowhere and took me as much by surprise as they did my son.
+I had kept his favourite toys and coming across them one day, decided it was time to let these be enjoyed by another dog, and gave them to my son for his dogs.
+As I handed them over, I said, ‘these really were Brady’s favourite toys’, and out of nowhere, 4 years later, the memory of his passing was like yesterday, and the tears just started - out of nowhere and took me as much by surprise as they did my son!

 When it approaches the anniversary date of your dogs passing, you may find yourself feeling ‘out of sorts’, irritable, bad tempered, and just not feeling like yourself.
 You may start to relive the memory of what happened, the grief may resurface, and the tears start to flow again – sometimes the anticipation and dread of the anniversary date, is actually worse that the anniversary itself.